 When we look at the price range for a specific model, the capacity you need determines the final price.

-A furnace’s capacity, frequently referred to as “size,” determines how adequately your system can heat your home.
+An air conditioner's capacity, frequently referred to as “size,” determines how adequately your system can cool your home.

 It’s kind of a Goldilocks situation.
 If your system is too powerful or isn’t powerful enough, you lose comfort.